 It is worth checking out coffee alternatives, for alternative substances you could take for short-term tiredness relief, such as BrainZyme

-Our recommended energy booster is BrainZyme®.
-Not only has it been scientifically proven to improve energy, but it also helps with concentration, focus, and mental performance.
+Not only have they been scientifically proven to improve energy, but it also helps with concentration, focus, and mental performance.

 It doesn't come with any nasty-side effects, doesn't crash like coffee does and is made from naturally-sourced, vegan ingredients.